Specialized Acquisition Language Library

 The Federal Energy Management Program (FEMP) sets efficiency requirements for products as the upper 25% performance of its overall product category.
 To help buyers meet these requirements, FEMP maintains acquisition guidance for the over ten different product categories, namely lighting and HVAC product types.
-The FEMP covered products database includes over 75 product categories including products covered by ENERGY STAR, EPEAT, and FEMP-designation.
-The database can be found at this website: https://www.energy.gov/eere/femp/search-energy-efficient-products.
+FEMP’s covered products database includes over 75 product categories, including products covered by ENERGY STAR, EPEAT, and FEMP-designation.

 Who do I contact to get help incorporating efficiency requirements into my organization’s acquisition language?

 Berkeley Lab’s Empower Procurement team offers direct technical support to organizations looking to adopt energy efficiency language in their solicitations and contracts.
-Reach out to any of our team members through our contact page here.
+Reach out to any of our team members using Berkeley Lab’s Empower Procurement contact information.